 In the case of Hyundai Creta, the safety features include 6 Airbags, ABS with EBD, Vehicle Stability Management, ESC, ISOFIX Child Seat Mounts, Tyre Pressure Monitoring System, Rear Parking Sensors with Camera, Hill Assist Control, All-four Disc Brakes, Burglar Alarm, Emergency Stop Signal and much more.

-VW Taigun vs Hyundai Creta – Engines and Expected Prices
+VW Taigun vs Hyundai Creta – Specs Comparison

 The Hyundai Creta, on the other hand, comes with a plethora of engine-gearbox combinations including a 1.5-litre naturally aspirated petrol making 115 PS and 144 Nm, a 1.5-litre diesel making 115 PS and 250 Nm and a 1.4-litre Turbo petrol with direct injection making 140 PS and 242 Nm.
-These engines can be had with either a 6-speed manual, 6-speed automatic, 7-speed DCT or a CVT transmission options.
-The Hyundai Creta costs between Rs 9.99 lakh and Rs 17.53 lakh, ex-showroom.
+These engines can be had with either a 6-speed manual, 6-speed automatic, 7-speed DCT or CVT transmission option.
+The Creta ranges between Rs 10.16 lakh and Rs 17.87 lakh, ex-showroom.

 VW Taigun vs Hyundai Creta – Verdict

-The results are here and we will try to help you decide which one to buy according to your requirements.
+Now, we shall try to help you decide after this thorough features, prices, specs comparison of Taigun and Creta.
 Firstly, if you are someone who is looking for a diesel-powered SUV, then you only have one choice in front of you, to go for the Creta.
 However, if it’s the petrol engine you are looking for, then things get a bit interesting.
 If you love driving and are will be spending a lot of time driving yourself, then the VW Taigun might suit you better.
 The reason is simple that VW engineers its products in such a way that they are a treat to drive.
 Secondly, if you want an SUV with more practicality and a ton of features, then you should opt for the Creta, which comes with a plethora of features.